stubs/stubs.github.io/_posts/2017-04-10-Virtualenv.md

 ## Why?
 This was one of those questions that I asked myself when I first heard about virtualenv.
 When I first started working in Python I was pretty pip-crazy.
-I kinda loved to just exlpore all the libraries and see what was available.
+I kinda loved to just explore all the libraries and see what was available.
 Unfortunately this left my "pip list" output longer than I wanted.
 Sure, I could just go ahead and remove the stuff I didn't use, but who wants to do that.
 I like the idea of having the packages around for when I want to work